ductai199x/eeg-deeplearning/README.md

 Our results are shown in the paper attached in the file `EEG_BCI_CNN_LSTM.pdf`.
 The paper includes all of our methods, data processing pipelines and final results.

+# Footnotes

+<a name="128hz">1</a>: 128 means 128Hz.
+The original dataset is 512Hz.
+We downsampled to 128Hz.

+<a name="link">2</a>: This database file is also available at https://drexel0-my.sharepoint.com/:u:/g/personal/tdn47_drexel_edu/EdobbPf6Qm5Cpcr-36cQz_EByAIyC44n25WX0-WuiujCog?e=1ao3bu Please cite our work if you decided to use this database.